soarlab/FPTaylor/REFERENCE.md

   binding must work.
 This optimization backend does not support transcendental functions, exact optimization problems, and the improved rounding model.

+- `gelpia` is the optimization backend based on [Gelpia](https://github.com/keram88/gelpia).
+  Gelpia must be installed and the environment variable `GELPIA_PATH` should point to the Gelpia base directory.
+Alternatively, Gelpia can be copied directly to the FPTaylor base directory.
+This optimization backend is experimental and may not support the improved rounding model and other FPTaylor features.

 - `nlopt` is the optimization backend based on the [NLOpt optimization library](http://ab-initio.mit.edu/wiki/index.php/NLopt).
 This